maibennett/sta235/exampleSite/content/Classes/Week15/_index.en.md

 ## Final Trivia

-This final week will just be a review session in the #FinalTrivia formal.
+This final week will just be a review session in the #FinalTrivia format.
 Form groups and answer the questions provided!
 Slides with the answers will be posted Wednesday afternoon.

 *Note: If you are a Mac user, you might get different results in Random Forests, because of the way `ranger` uses the RNG.
 Do not worry about it, because that will be considered in your submissions (Canvas shows who is running a Mac or Windows machine).*

 ![](https://media.giphy.com/media/2u9rIEBoKMCpU6gNHY/giphy.gif)

-## Slides